-Some of the major points to keep in mind with regards to the CAT Exam Pattern are:
+Some of the major points to keep in mind with regard to the CAT exam pattern are:

 Key Components |